CAR-Flow: Condition-Aware Reparameterization Aligns Source and Target for Better Flow Matching: Introduction

 Although fully general maps provide maximal flexibility, this freedom conceals a critical failure mode: the flow-matching objective admits \emph{zero-cost} solutions.
 The predicted data distribution then collapses to a single mode.
 A comparable drop in generation quality has been observed in recent work when a variational auto-encoder (VAE) is naively fine-tuned end-to-end with a diffusion model~\citep{leng2025repaeunlockingvaeendtoend}.
 We formalize these collapse routes and later verify them experimentally.

 To preclude this trivial solution, we impose the simplest effective constraint—\textbf{shift-only conditioning}.
 Concretely, we reparameterize the maps to only translate.
 Relocating the start and/or end points while leaving scales untouched removes all trivial solutions, and still shortens the residual probability path.
+Note that volume-preserving maps are also possible.
 We refer to the resulting framework as \textbf{condition-aware reparameterization for flow matching (CAR-Flow)}.

 CAR-Flow can be applied to the source distribution, the target distribution, or both.
 Each variant shapes the learned path differently, and we find the joint version to perform best in practice.
 For both low-dimensional synthetic benchmarks and high-dimensional natural image (ImageNet-256) data, CAR-Flow consistently improves performance: augmenting the strong SiT-XL/2 baseline~\citep{ma2024sit} with CAR-Flow reduces FID from 2.07 to 1.68 while adding fewer than \(0.6\%\) additional parameters.